-- Choose the type of fuel by turning the switch, on the burner control panel. - CAUTION: if the fuel chosen is light oil, be sure the cutoff valves on the feed and return pipes are open. - Check the control box is not locked; if so, reset it by means of the reset LMV button. - Check the series of thermostats and pressure switches allow the burner to start.
+- In order to start the burner with gas or light oil, the operator must commute the selector on the burner control panel on (1) = gas, or (2) = light oil. - If the selector is set on (1) the gas cock must be open, while the light oil cock must be closed.
+Viceversa if the selector is set on (2).
+CAUTION: if the fuel chosen is oil, be sure the cutoff valves on the feed and return pipes are open. - Check the control box is not locked; if so, reset it by means of the button on LMV panel. - Check the series of thermostats and pressure switches turn the burner to on.